 Which system you choose for your weight loss therapy will most likely depend on your gastric surgeon.
 It is important that you first have a consultation with an experienced bariatric surgeon who routinely performs endoscopic procedures and is trained in the latest technology.

-Gastric balloon placement and removal including monthly dietician follow-ups are available at NuBody Concepts at our fully-equipped cosmetic surgery center in Nashville.
+Gastric balloon placement and removal including monthly nurse follow-ups are available at NuBody Concepts at our fully-equipped cosmetic surgery center in Nashville and Memphis.
 If you are visiting from out of town, ask about a virtual consultation with our gastric surgeon as well as other information for out-of-town patients.
-If you are ready to get started, call us at 615-229-5975 weekdays between 8:00 am and 4:30 pm to schedule your consultation!
+If you are ready to get started, please contact us to schedule your consultation!